wp-plugins/remote-medias-lite/readme.txt

 == Screenshots ==
 1. Adding remote libraries to media manager
 2. Validate your remote libraries settings
-3. Insert remote images with your swanted size setting, just like any other local images.
+3. Insert remote images with your wanted size setting, just like any other local images.
 4. Inserting multiple medium size images at once
 5. Inserting a large size image
 6. Direct Vimeo videos in media manager